Search Ashworth College

 No matter what profession you’re in, you may have questions about your career.
 Was this the right choice?
 Am I making an impact?
 How much longer do I want to be doing this?

 Feeling stuck in your career is more common than you think – a report from the nonprofit research group Conference Board revealed 52.3 percent of Americans are unsatisfied or unhappy at work.
 The good news is that there are ways to avoid common traps that make you feel stuck in your career.
-Read on for five suggestions to boost your outlook and opportunities.
+Online courses are certainly one way to become unstuck, especially when combined with the other suggestions below to boost your job outlook and opportunities.

 Being conscious of your values helps guide your daily actions and career aspirations.
 Try asking yourself what your three (or more!) uncompromising values are in life.
 Make a list that's visible while on the job and watch the way these principles impact your life and work.
 The important thing to be aware of is that you may switch to "autopilot" from time to time.
 Steering your career is a big-picture, long-term journey filled with professional challenges, accomplishments and opportunities.
 Writing down your values at work can have an immediate impact on the choices you make related to a current project, position or future employment opportunity.

 Whether you're improving existing skills or building new ones, going back to school can provide new momentum in your career.
 You'll likely have some questions about where to start when thinking about returning to school – just remember you're not alone!
 The National Center for Education Statistics tells us that 40 percent of all college students are over the age of 25.
 By finding professional courses or a degree that helps get you where you want to be, you are investing in your future while gaining knowledge and experience you can apply to a specific field.
 If you're working in a specialized role in a shrinking field, secondary education can help you build new skills to improve your value and career options.